 Introduction to visual literacy, architectural graphic communication, & basic analytical skills.
 Architectural concepts primarily explored through the application of technical drawing, descriptive geometry, & material manipulation; primarily black and white media.

 ARCT 211.
-Architectural History II
+Architectural World History II

 A survey of the development of world architecture from the enlightenment in Europe to the present.
+Community Colleges only.
+Prerequisite(s): ARCT 111 or consent of instructor.